 Or maybe it's even worse for you than I've described.
 Maybe you feel like everyone and everything is conspiring against you, that no one sees things quite the way you do, and that you're alone in the wilderness and the world.
 Whether this is actually true or not is irrelevant: if it feels as though it is, it can't but help plunge your life-condition into the world of Hell, the lowest of the Ten Worlds.

 When this is how you feel, you must summon up the stand-alone spirit.
 Even if everyone and everything—the entire world—is pointing left, if you believe the correct direction to point is right, then point to the right you must.
-If you feel within whatever context your problems are occurring that you have the gift of sight in a country of the blind, you must fight to help others to see until either they do or you learn you were wrong, not they.
+If you feel within whatever context your problems are occurring that you have the gift of sight in a country of the blind, you must fight to help others to see until either they do in fact see or until you learn you were wrong.